benber86/curve_treasury_proposal/README.md

 # Summary

 Curve's current "treasury" consists of USD $16m in CRV tokens.
 All protocol revenue is currently redistributed to LPs, veCRV and scrvUSD and there are no mechanism to grow the treasury.
 This is not sustainable in the middle to long term.
 Currently, the only way to cover the costs of maintaining and growing the protocol (payroll, audits, services, etc.) is by selling this limited amount of CRV.
-The amount would only cover ~3 years of expenses at the current estimated burn rate.
+The amount would only cover ~3 years of expenses at the current estimated burn rate and CRV price.
 This proposal introduces two mechanisms to redirect a part of protocols fees towards a treasury:
 1. Redirect all of 3pool revenue to the community fund
 2. Redirect 10% of veCRV fees to the community fund